What is Glasgow ACE?

 What do Glasgow ACE Members Do?

-Glasgow ace committee members meeting Glasgow ACE members attend six weekly meetings to discuss current issues at an organisational, community and national level.
-Each member has specific responsibility to report back from a particular service or group they attend.
+Glasgow ACE members take part in regular group meetings to discuss current issues at an organisational, community and national level.
+Each member has a specific responsibility to report back from a particular service or group they attend.

 Glasgow ACE members are represented on various different committees and organisations including:

-•ENABLE Glasgow Branch Committee •National ACE •Scottish Cross Party Group on Learning Disability •Scottish Consortium on Learning Disability •Learning Disability Alliance Scotland •Glasgow Disability Alliance
+•ENABLE Glasgow Committee •National ACE •Scottish Parliament Cross Party Group on Learning Disability •The Keys to Life Expert Group •Learning Disability Alliance Scotland

 When does ACE meet?